See how to include one-off coupons into your marketing toolkit to create a smooth omni-channel experience.

 As you can see, customers who were offered 15% discount utilized 28% of delivered codes.
 In Group B, 35% placed a second order with their unique coupon.
 Results show that although Group A got a better offer, they utilized fewer codes than the group with a lower discount.
 It often happens in reality, accordingly to research

 One of the most frequent phenomena associated with shopping behavior is a desire to avoid anticipated regrets.
 It is already proven that consumers find deals much more attractive when incentives are limited in time or available amount.

 In the next step, I’d measure if a 15% discount offered in short-time period could sharpen up these metrics.
 Likewise, by dividing new customers into two representative groups, I could test flash-sale with 15% off and an additional configuration like the same 15% discount with a minimum order value.

 Quick Tip: Remember, you cannot discount everything.
 Moreover, raising coupon value could bring more traffic, but it doesn’t mean your sales results will grow.
 Set your discount amount on a level that is safe for your budget, no matter the scale, and try to sharpen up discount performance using additional tactics like short expiration dates, up- or cross-selling.

 You can leverage bulk unique codes to target specific customer segments and deliver incentives in automatic, trackable messages.
 Codes distribution needs to be adjusted to channels preferred by your audience.
-In the short movie below, you can see how bulk unique codes can work with automatic emails (Technical requirements are listed below the video.).
+In the short videos below, you can see how to launch your bulk codes campaign and distribute them automatically to your customers.

 Requirements: This movie is published for illustrative purposes only, by using the Promotion Management System voucherify.io